cloudflare/cloudflare-docs/content/r2/platform/pricing.md

 #### Example 2

-If a user writes the same 1GB object 1,000,000 times a day and the object is read 10,000,000 times a day, the estimated cost in a month would be:
+If a user writes the same 1 GB object 1,000,000 times a day and the object is read 10,000,000 times a day, the estimated cost in a month would be:

 {{<table-wrap>}}
 |                    | Usage                                               | Free Tier    | Billable Quantity | Price       |